CarolRo/CarolRo/README.md

 ## Theory

 Considerations
-1-The abstracts have a different number of words on average between 300-400 words.
+1.The abstracts have a different number of words on average between 300-400 words.
-2-Contain numbers and special characters.
+2.Contain numbers and special characters.
-3-Could find the same word in plural.
+3.Could find the same word in plural.
-4-The papers even from the same field Metagenomics could carry specialized or unique words
+4.The papers even from the same field Metagenomics could carry specialized or unique words

 Deliberations
-1-The program will be able to work with abstracts with different number of words 2-Will count the words in each abstract
+1.The program will be able to work with abstracts with different number of words 2.Will count the words in each abstract
-3- Due to consideration 4 a random selection of 10% of the abstracts will be used to create a black list that contains the words with the highest number of occurrences in all of them.
+3.Due to consideration 4 a random selection of 10% of the abstracts will be used to create a black list that contains the words with the highest number of occurrences in all of them.
-4- This black list will be used to remove the words from the whole set of abstracts and create a clean abstract with less repetitive words.
+4.This black list will be used to remove the words from the whole set of abstracts and create a clean abstract with less repetitive words.
-5-The comparison of the co-occurrence pair words will be within the abstract.
+5.The comparison of the co-occurrence pair words will be within the abstract.

 ## Algorithm Design
 Detailed Algorithm